-Comment on Options 6,7 and 8- alternative underwriting facilities
+Comment on Options 6, 7 and 8 - group schemes and alternative underwriting facilities

-These three options are all variations on a single theme which is to bring together customer groups and several insurers to pool their financial capacity in a way that could break the current impasse for SMEs who are unable to find an insurer to support them.
+These three options are all variations on a single theme which is to bring together customer groups and one or more insurers to pool insurable risks of the group and the financial capacity of the insurers involved in a way that could break the current impasse for some SMEs who are unable to find an insurer to support them.
 These SMEs are businesses in industries or professions that used to be able to obtain the insurances they need but no longer can, for a range of reasons associated with the nature of the risks (on the client side), the assessment of these risks by local insurers and the limited international capacity or appetite for these risks.